openhwgroup/core-v-verif/cv32e40p/docs/VerifPlans/README.md

 ## Verification Plan Status

 The tables below capture the current status of the Verification Plan for the CV32E40P by high-level feature, as long with status update with respect to CV32E40Pv1 verification plans.
-Under the heading `Capture`, the test plan can be **Incomplete**, **draft**.
+Under the heading `VPlan Status`, the test plan can be **Incomplete**, **draft**.
 If the verification is **captured**, it has one of the following status:
 * **v1-reused**: Vplan has been captured during v1 verification and has no modifications since then
 * **v1-updated**: Vplan has been captured during v1 verification and contains updates, described in comments
 * **v2-sim-new**: Vplan captures either new features or features not tested in v1 that will be execised within simulation environment
 * **v2-formal-new**: Vplan captures either new features or features not tested in v1 that are verified using formal

-Under the heading `Review` is one of following:
+Under the heading `Review Status` is one of following:
 * **Not Available for Review**: Vplan has been captured, but is not available for review yet
 * **Ready for Review**: Vplan has been captured and is awaiting review.
 * **Reviewed**: Vplan has been reviewed, and is waiting for updates to address review feedback.